EasyTrain/easytrain-terraform/README.md

 Terraform templates that provision AWS infrastructure for [easytrain/applicaion](https://github.com/EasyTrain/application) project.

+The EC2 instance uses a custom Amazon Machine Image (AMI) which is built with packer.
+The Github repo for the Packer temaplate can be found at [easytrain/packer](https://github.com/EasyTrain/easytrain-packer).

 This project is deployed on AWS at [Easytrain.live](https://easytrain.live/)

 ## AWS Architecture